SchiieBen/SchiieBen/readme.md

 # **Hello!**

 I'm Miguel, I am 17 years old and from Brazil, Currently training to become a good Software Engineer.\
-In my freetime I like to play with 3D animations in Bleder && Develop my game.
+In my freetime I like to make some 3D animations in Blender && create fan games.
 Always trying to improve a little bit in everything.\
 1/8 Engsoft [UVA-RJ](https://www.uva.br/)

  ## **Main language / Learning currently**